Stremio/stremio-beamup/README.md

 2. Register on [Cherryservers](https://cherryservers.com), fund your account and create a project.
 3. Create an API key and paste it into a new file: `creds/cherryservers`; paste your numeric project ID into `creds/cherryservers-project-id`.
 4. Start an ssh-agent e.g. ``eval `ssh-agent` `` & load the key from step 1 into the agent - `ssh-add id_deploy`.
-5. Create an ['authorized_keys'](https://www.ssh.com/ssh/authorized_keys/) containing the public keys of users who should access the deployment, including the public IP of SSH key generated in the last step.
+5. Create an ['authorized_keys'](https://www.ssh.com/ssh/authorized_keys/) containing the public keys of users who should access the deployment, including the public SSH Key generated in previous step.
 6. Run `touch id_ed25519_deployer_sync.pub` to workaround a TF0.12 issue.
 7. Register a domain.
 This can be done in CloudFlare too in the next step, or it can be registered from any domain provider like NameCheap, GoDaddy, etc.